Marie MONCADA

 • Lectures (112.5 hours, equivalent to tutorial hours):

-• Public Policy and Governance, Master’s 1.
+• Public Policy and Governance, Master's Degree (Year 1).

-• Environment and Policy, Master's Degree (Year 1).
+• Environment and Policy, Master's Degree, Year 1.

 • Great Classics of Sociology, Junior Year.